 - Nausea and vomiting

-- Rash, resembling sunburn, on the palms of the hands and soles of the feet
+- Rash that resembles sunburn on the palms of the hands and soles of the feet

 - Muscle aches

-- Starts as a superficial skin issue, resembling a pimple or spider bite
+- Starts as a superficial skin issue that resembles a pimple or spider bite

 - Quickly turns into a deep, painful abscess

-In general signs can include fever, sweats, and chills.
+- In general, the signs can include fever, sweats, and chills

 Staph Infection From a Bug Bite

-Penicillin was once effective antibiotic treatment against the staph bacteria, but as bacteria can evolve, it will.
-After society had been using penicillin for just a decade, half of staph bacteria became resistant to the antibiotic, and now less than 10% of staph infections will respond to penicillin.
+Penicillin was once an effective antibiotic treatment against the staph bacteria, but the bacteria evolved quickly.
+After society had been using penicillin for just a decade, half of staph bacteria became resistant to the antibiotic, and now less than 10% of staph infections will respond to penicillin.7

-Today, doctors use vancomycin, which is a much stronger and more toxic antibiotic.
-Although vancomycin is effective in saving the lives of those who suffer severe staph infections, it is used rather frequently, which makes it likely that the bacteria will evolve once again and become resistant to it.
-A few cases have already been recorded in which bacteria did not respond to vancomycin.
-Doctors are trying to use the antibiotic only when it's really necessary, in order to hinder the continued evolution of the bacteria.
+Today, doctors use newer antibiotics, or a combination of antibiotics, in order to treat staph infections.
+One of these is vancomycin, which is a much stronger and more toxic antibiotic.
+Although vancomycin is effective in helping those who suffer severe staph infections, it is likely that the bacteria will evolve once again and become resistant to it.
+A few cases have already been recorded in which bacteria did not respond to vancomycin.1

 You can lower your risk by using common-sense precautions.